About

 Management Team

-KRCD’s dedicated staff work daily on behalf of the constituents and stakeholders within our 1.2 million acre service to provide reliable resources for the Valley.
+KRCD’s dedicated staff work daily on behalf of the constituents and stakeholders within our 1.2-million-acre service to provide reliable resources for the Valley.
+Contact the team.

 David Merritt